 Joseph Hogue, owner of Stock Market Basics, says:

 “Many of the so-called poo coins could fall by the wayside in the crash, just as weak companies die out every recession.
-The larger coins like bitcoin and ethereum have utility value though in their use as validators to the blockchains on which they’re used.
-The blockchain technology is changing everything from records management to contracts and every industry from healthcare to finance.
+The larger coins like bitcoin and ethereum have utility value, though in their use as validators to the blockchains on which they’re used.
+Blockchain technology is changing everything from records management to contracts and every industry, from healthcare to finance.